-Experiment with different job searches
+5. Experiment with different job searches

-The best way to get a feel for the jobs that are available to you is to try out different search terms.
+The best way to get a feel for the jobs available to you is to try out different search terms.
 As you search, you’ll get better at recognizing the jobs that feel right and those that don’t.

 If you’re not sure where to begin, it’s a good practice to start with broad search terms and steadily narrow it down.
-For example:

 You begin a search with “Customer support” in Austin, Texas.
 The result: There appear to be thousands of job posts.

 Next, search for “Customer support specialist” in Austin, Texas.
 The result: Total job posts are in the hundreds.

-You can also save the job postings that you like and come back to review them in more detail.
+You can also save the job postings you like and come back to review them in more detail.
 They’ll be saved to your Indeed account.

-Use advanced search tools to avoid the noise
+6. Use advanced search tools

 If you’re using Indeed on your phone, you’ll see the filter button on your search results page, just to the right of the search bar.
 On a desktop, these filters are on the left side of the page.

-Easily apply with your Indeed Resume
+Apply with your Indeed resume

-Keep an eye out for jobs that have the “Apply with your Indeed Resume” option.
-These are job posts that enable you to upload your Indeed resume and submit your application in just a few clicks — giving you back valuable time in your job search.
+Keep an eye out for jobs that have the “Apply with your Indeed resume” option.
+These are job posts that enable you to upload your Indeed resume and submit your application in just a few clicks, giving you back valuable time in your job search.

-Related: The Complete Guide to Company Research
+Related: The Complete Guide To Company Research

 Determine if you meet the requirements